bioboot/bggn213_f17/lectures.md

 <br>

 ## 5: Introduction to UNIX for bioinformatics
 **Topics**: Why do we use UNIX for bioinformatics?
-UNIX philosophy, 21 Key commands, Understanding processes, File system structure, Connecting to remote servers.
+UNIX philosophy, 21 Key commands, Understanding processes, File system structure, Connecting to remote servers, Starting up and managing a Jetstream service virtual machine instance.

 **Goal**:
 - Understand why we use UNIX for bioinformatics